bsurprised/ShiftScheduler/README.md

 - **N-Tier architecture** (UI, Infrastructure, Core) plus Tests.
 - Barebone API starter kit with Swagger support and **API versioning**.
 - **IoC/DI** using StructureMap, the oldest in town.
-- A **Repository** class with extensive routines as a base for the DAL layer of your entities.
+- A **Repository** class with routines as a base for the DAL layer of your entities.
 - **Integration Tests**
 - Visual Studio **Docker support** for faster and simpler tests.
 - And more (DbContext Seeding, InMemory Databases, ...)